|||

 POP!
 POP!

 Two more.
 Nowhere near her.
-He was just searching.
-Firing blindly through the wall.
+The bastard was searching.
+Firing blindly at her through the wall.
 It reminded her of the old "You Sank My Battleship" game she and Teddy used to play.
 A-15 . . . miss . . .
 C-21 . . . hit!
-He had her pinned down and there was no reason to risk coming in after her, not when a lucky shot would do the job.
-But he didn't have all the time in the world.
-A restaurant that serves bullets fills up with cops fast.
+He had her pinned down and he knew it.
+There was no reason to risk coming in after her, not when a lucky shot would do the job.
+But he was running out of time.
+A restaurant that serves bullets gets cops as customers, and they're usually pissed.

 POP!
 POP!
 POP!

 Lucy had her back to the fridge.
-It was cold and solid and it made her feel safe, even if she wasn't.
+It was warm and solid and its gentle humming made her feel safe, even though she knew she wasn't.

-He shouted to her from the nearby room.
-"You're not getting out of here.
+He shouted to her from the dining room.
+"You're not getting out of here!
 Ya gotta know that!
 You ain't getting past me!"

-Say what you want about women, no one is more "gabby" than a common thug.
+Say what you want about women, no one was more "gabby" than a common killer.
 They'd just as soon talk you to death as shoot you.

 She blamed television, of course, where everyone died with a witty remark ringing in their ears.

-Back in the old days, men were men, thugs were thugs, and either one might whap you upside the head with a meat mallet or shoot you in the face with a smile.
-But at least you died hard and quick and mean, and with dignity, if there was such a thing.
-The old killers weren't about torture with chainsaws or sticking your tongue up your dead asshole just to send some bizarre "message" through the mafioso gossip network.
-What the fuck was up with that?
+Back in the old days, men were men, killers were killers, and either one might whap you upside the head with a meat mallet or shoot you in the face with a smile.
+But at least you died quick and with dignity, if there was such a thing.
+The old killers weren't about chainsaws or sticking your tongue up your dead asshole just to send some bizarre "message" through the mafioso gossip network.
+What the fuck was up with that anyway?

 Didn't killers have any pride anymore?
 Didn't any of them ever just stop and say, "You want me to stick his what in his what?
 Fuck no!
 I'm a killer not a bulletin board!"

-Under her breath, she muttered, "Goddamit, Teddy.
-Where are you?"
+She muttered, "Goddamit, Teddy.
+Where are you?" under her breath.

-To pass the time away, she counted bodies in her head.
-Four in the car.
-One dead near the door.
-The second dead on the sidewalk.
-The bullet could've clipped his collarbone, which meant he might still be alive.
+To pass the time away, she counted bodies.
+There had been four in the car to start.
+She took one of them down before he ever made it out.
+The second one went down right behind him on the sidewalk.
+She might've just clipped his collarbone, which meant he might still be alive, which wasn't good.
 Shit like that could come back to haunt you.
 The third was almost certainly sneaking up the alleyway, trying to cut off her exit.
-She glued her eyes to the door, fixed them on a narrow stream of daylight leaking through the crack.
-Waiting. . . .
+She fixed her eyes on the door, stared hard at the narrow stream of light leaking through the crack.
+She could wait as long as they could.

 POP!
 POP!

 Blue flames danced on the stove top.
-The hood vent filled the room with a roar like a jet plane.
-A large pot began to boil over onto the floor, a wok spewed hot garlic smoke out across the ceiling.
+A hood vent filled the room with a roar like a jet plane.
+A large pot was boiling over onto the floor.
+A wok spewed hot garlicky smoke out across the ceiling.
 A duck was quickly becoming charcoal in the oven.
-The stink of burning oil, onions and soy infiltrated her nostrils.
+The stink of burning oil, onions and soy hung heavy in the air.

 She would never eat Chinese again.

 Her only two exits were cut off.
 If her would-be killers were smart, they were on their cells, planning a simultaneous entry.
-Her only hope was to stay low and use their crossfire against them, which meant she'd probably take a hit or two.
+Her only hope was to stay low and use their crossfire against them, which meant she'd probably have to take a hit.

 Goddammit . . . she didn't feel like getting shot today!

-Small golden circles of light appeared on the cabinet doors before her.
-She followed the light up through an array of bright, narrow beams all sparkling with dust, up to the bullet holes in the opposing wall, through which Sunlight was flooding.
-It was so beautiful it almost made her cry.
+Tiny golden dots of light appeared on the cabinet doors before her.
+She followed the dusty beams of light up to the bullet holes in the wall.
+Sparkling sunlight from the dining room flooded through.
+It was so beautiful, it almost made her cry.

 She heard whimpering from the dining room.
-A handful of customers were still curled into fetal positions beneath their tables too afraid to move, their Kun Pao Chickens with side orders of dumplings congealing and growing cold.
+A handful of customers were still curled into fetal positions beneath their tables, too afraid to move, their Kun Pao Chickens with side orders of dumplings congealing.

 "Trajectory."